 The Council will treat the SCP as a minimum standard for its overall consultation on decisions that fall into this category.
-As the SCP is usually not required until late in the development of a proposal, the expectation is that "affected and interested" persons would have also been consulted at earlier stages of the decision-making process.
+The expectation is that the views of "affected and interested" persons would have been obtained at an earlier stage of the decision-making process, recognising that the SCP is a formalised process for requesting submissions usually not required until a late stage of the overall consultation.